Narvan7dnc/Narvan7dnc/README.md

 .
    𝗱𝗻𝗶 :
    -
-    proshippers, p3do people, people who just want to make an arguement in first chance, people who wanna talk about their problems 24/7 (i mean 24/7 fr, don't get me wrong i don't mind listening but being friends JUST to share those things? no.)
+•proshippers, p3do people, people who just want to make an arguement in first chance, people who wanna talk about their problems 24/7 (i mean 24/7 fr, don't get me wrong i don't mind listening but being friends JUST to share those things? no.)

  btw: joke normal cursed ships (example character x grass, not like two characters that should NOT be shipped) are okay as long it's joking